JayM3/OriChanBot/README.md

 ## Getting Started

 Using OriChan is easy!
 Here's how to get started:
+- **Create Necessary Files First:** Create a Data folder in the same directory as OriChanRun.py with two files: APIKeys.txt (Your Google Gemini API Key) and BotToken.txt (Your Discord Bot Token)
+- **You can change which AI model you want to use, but on default it's Google Gemini 2.0 Flash Exp**

 1. **Invite OriChan to your server:** (Invite link would be placed here if this was a distributable bot)
 2. **Start a conversation:**